 If your device has protruding side buttons, we suggest finding something to compensate them (like a thickness to keep the device raised).

 Go to Settings and click Calibration.
 A new activity will appear.
 Follow the 7-steps guide to perform the calibration.
-The yellow arrow on the phone on images points up.
+Pay attention to lay correctly the device on all the steps, by following carefully the on-screen images and descriptions.

 You can anytime clear the calibration or start a new one in case of needs.